laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 intended for incremental encoding
-(indefinite length encoding) is disabled, and additional effort is expended for encoding key/value pairs in maps (the order of which does not matter semantically) in a deterministic order anyway.
+(indefinite length encoding) is disabled, and additional effort is expended for encoding key/value pairs in maps (the order of which does not matter semantically) in a deterministic order.

 Given that additional effort needs to be expended and/or implementation choices are taken away, neither Preferred Serialization nor Deterministic Encoding are mandatory in CBOR.
-(Contrast this with UTF-8 ({{Section 3 of STD63}}), which is always treating as "invalid" any encoding variants that are longer than necessary.)
+(Contrast this with UTF-8 ({{Section 3 of RFC3629@STD63}}), which is always treating as "invalid" any encoding variants that are longer than necessary.)

-Deterministic Encoding is defined in {{Section 4.2 of STD94}} (note that {{Section 4.2.3 of STD94}} defines a variant that was needed at the time for backward compatibility and will not be discussed further in this document).
+Deterministic Encoding is defined in {{Section 4.2 of RFC8949@STD94}} (note that {{Section 4.2.3 of RFC8949@STD94}} defines a variant that was needed at the time for backward compatibility and will not be discussed further in this document).
 The present document elaborates on this normative definition by providing additional information about use cases, deployment considerations, and implementation choices for Deterministic Encoding;
-it is an informational document that however may still be cited where a single reference for Deterministic Encoding is convenient.
+it is an informational document that however may still be cited where a single reference for the background of Deterministic Encoding is convenient.
+This document is intended to be used in conjunction with CBOR Common Deterministic Encoding (CDE, {{-cde}}), a normative specification for a deterministic encoding profile that was developed in order to allow generic CBOR implementations to provide common support for a variety of applications of deterministic encoding.

 ## Conventions and Definitions

 The definitions of {{STD94}} apply.
 Readers are expected to be familiar with CBOR, and particularly so with
-{{Sections 4.1 and 4.2 of STD94}}.
+{{Sections 4.1 and 4.2 of RFC8949@STD94}}.

 The following terms introduced in the text of {{STD94}} receive their own separate definitions here: